MasonBrott/environment-variable-dll-hijacking/README.md

 Get-Hijackable tests almost all executable in the c:\windows\system32 directory to see if they are vulnerable to this kind of DLL hijacking.

 Change-Environment changes the SYSTEMROOT environment variable for one specific process to point to your own c:\"something"\system32\ directory.

+dll_generator takes legitimate DLLs from the input folder and uses mingw functionality to get export functions and resources to make .def and .res files.
+It then compiles a new DLL based on those files and a template .c file you can use for hijacking.